gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 - https://iceland-gatsbygram.netlify.com
 - https://tinyhouses-gatsbygram.netlify.com

-_With thanks to Sam Bhagwatt, Sunil Pai, Nolan Lawson, Nik Graf, Jeff Posnick, and Addy Osmani for their reviews._
+_With thanks to Sam Bhagwat, Sunil Pai, Nolan Lawson, Nik Graf, Jeff Posnick, and Addy Osmani for their reviews._

 _And a special thanks to Kristo Jorgenson for his